pktmasseta/pktmasseta.github.io/_brothers/twenties.md

     nickname: Josh
     blurb: >
       Josh is a freaking legend of a man.
 Born and raised in Southeast Pennsylvania, heís had a lifetime of athletic and academic prowess.
 Josh is a straight up computer graphics wiz-kid, a lifelong soccer player, and musical virtuoso in over 5 instruments.
 He is also possibly the fastest man on Earth (some say universe), as we all witnessed when he singlehandedly carried our class to victory in the annual PKT relay race, breaking the sound barrier on the final leg.
 When he isnít destroying track records, you might catch Josh at the local trampoline dodgeball arena, absolutely crushing it.
 Josh is a very well rounded guy - friendly, modest, and always incredibly composed.
 Always down for anything, Josh really knows how to have a good time!
-  - initials: MXN
-    name: Moin Nadeem
-    activities: TechX, StartLabs, Machine Intelligence Community, Muslim Student Association
-    major: Course 6-3 - Computer Science, Course 17 - Political Science
-    hometown: Tulsa, OK
-    quote: Why would you want a sex life when you can have Soylent?
-    nickname: Moin
-    blurb: >
-      Moin, PKT's resident bearded Oklahoman.
-Often found studying in Sloan, secretly hoping to get funding for his next startup.
-When not studying for his midterms 2 weeks in advance, he spends the rest of his waking hours managing TechX and Endeavor.
-Does he sleep?
-Nobody knows.
-From harvesting AP scores to hacking snapchat, he can always be found working on something interesting.
-Maybe one day he'll make the next Pied Piper.
-Always friendly and upbeat, make sure you meet Moin!
   - initials: NMS
     name: Nilai Sarda
     activities: Linguistics, Climbing, Ukulele, Trading